Chad Hennings

-Chad William Hennings (born October 20, 1965) is an American former professional football defensive tackle who played for the Dallas Cowboys of the National Football League (NFL).
+Chad William Hennings (born October 20, 1965) is an American former professional football player who was a defensive tackle for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Air Force Falcons, earning unanimous All-American honors and winning the Outland Trophy in 1987.

 Facing an obligation to enter the Air Force upon graduating from the Academy, Hennings was selected in the 11th round of the 1988 NFL draft by the Cowboys.
 He played in the NFL from 1992 to 2000, winning three Super Bowls.

 Early life and college

 While at Benton Community High School in Van Horne, Iowa, Hennings became an All-state football tight end and the state heavyweight wrestling champion his senior year.

 After being offered full scholarships from different universities he chose to attend the United States Air Force Academy, near Colorado Springs.
 Lettering as a freshman in 1984, he started his college football career as a tight end before being switched to the defensive line as a sophomore.